 STEP 5: COMPARE YOUR TURNOVER RATE WITH INDUSTRY STANDARDS

 While every business is different, it’s important to gauge the success of your employee retention strategy with your competition by comparing your turnover rate to industry standards.
-According to Gartner, the average turnover rate for all organizations in the U.S. lies at around 24 percent as of 2022.

-Using our example, XYZ Tech Company came in under the information sector turnover rate (38.9 percent) at a cool 11.54 percent — but even with a below average rate, other questions about employee turnover must be answered before a cause for celebration.
+Using our example, XYZ Tech Company came in under the information sector turnover rate for 2021 (38.9 percent) at a cool 11.54 percent — but even with a below average rate, other questions about employee turnover must be answered before a cause for celebration.

 Understanding Your Turnover Rate

 Industry benchmarks are incredibly helpful for understanding your rate of turnover, but again, every company is unique.
 As a result, it’s more useful to look internally when analyzing your turnover data.